 - A qualified health plan offered through a Health Insurance Marketplace is not qualified coverage for the HCTC for 2017.
 If you are eligible to claim the Health Coverage Tax Credit and enrolled in Marketplace coverage for 2017, see our questions and answers for more information.

 - You no longer have to be enrolled in non-group (individual) coverage for at least 30 days before you became eligible for the HCTC in order for your coverage to be qualified health insurance for the HCTC.

 AMP participants are required to file a timely federal tax return and elect, on Part 1 of Form 8885, to take the Health Coverage Tax Credit.

 Election to Take the HCTC

 You must elect the HCTC for the months you participated in the advance monthly payment program and check those months on Form 8885.
 Form 8885 and its instructions provide details on how to make the election needed to claim the HCTC and reconcile the Advance Monthly Payments.
-Make your election by checking the box on Form 8885, line 1, for the first eligible coverage month you are electing to take the HCTC.
+Make your election by checking the box on line 1 for the first eligible coverage month you are electing to take the HCTC.
 You must also check all boxes on line 1 for each coverage month after the election month for which you’re eligible to take the HCTC.
-The election doesn’t apply to any coverage month for which you are not eligible to take the HCTC.
+The election doesn’t apply to any coverage month for which you aren’t eligible to take the HCTC.
 When checking the boxes for each month in Form 8885, Part I, consider payments you made to “US Treasury-HCTC” to be payments you made directly to your health plan.
 Payments made to “US Treasury-HCTC” are still not considered payments you made directly to your health plan for Form 8885, Part II.